ArchRobison/WordleAnalysis/README.md

 * analysis.jl - routines for analysis.

+* parasite.jl - routines for exploiting knowledge from posted results

 Run `benchmark()` to see estimates of best first word with successively wider search windows.
 Sample output shown below.
 The non-timing lines list the search width parameter W, best first guess found, and average number of guesses across all answers, including the first guess.